-Table 9Troubleshooting the ET5X
+Table 7-1 Troubleshooting the ET5X

 Problem Cause Solution ET5X does not turn on.
 Battery not charged.
 Charge the battery in the ET5X.
 Battery not installed properly.
 Ensure battery is installed properly.
 System crash.
 Perform a warm boot.
 If the ET5X still does not turn on, perform a cold boot.
-See Resetting the ET5X on page 16.
+See Resetting the ET5X on page 1-6.
 Battery did not charge.
 Battery failed.
 Replace battery.
 If the ET5X still does not operate, try a warm boot, then a cold boot.
-See Resetting the ET5X on page 16.
+See Resetting the ET5X on page 1-6 .
 ET5X removed from cradle before charging completed.
 Insert the ET5X into the cradle and begin charging.
 The battery fully charges in approximately three hours.
 Ambient temperature of the cradle is too warm or too cold.
 The ambient temperature must be between 0°C and 40°C (32°F and 104°F).
 During data Wi-Fi radio is not on.
 Turn on the Wi-Fi radio. communication over Wi-Fi, no data transmitted, or transmitted data was incomplete.
 You moved out of range of an access point.
 Move closer to an access point.
 During data communication over You are in an area of poor cellular service.
 Move into an area that has better service.
-WAN, no data transmitted, or transmitted data was APN is not set up correctly.
-See system administrator for APN setup information. incomplete.
+WAN, no data transmitted, or transmitted data was incomplete.
+APN is not set up correctly.
+See system administrator for APN setup information.
 SIM card not installed properly.
 Remove and re-install the SIM card.
 Data plan not activated.
 Contact your service provider and ensure that your data plan is enable.
-During data communication over Bluetooth radio is not on.
+During data communication over Bluetooth, no data transmitted, or transmitted data was incomplete.
+Bluetooth radio is not on.
 Turn on the Bluetooth radio.
-Bluetooth, no data transmitted, or transmitted data was incomplete.
 You moved out of range of another Bluetooth device.
 Move within 10 meters (32.8 feet) of the other device.
-The multi-touch screen responds slowly or improperly.
-Finger or screen is wet.
-Ensure that your hands are clean and dry when touching the screen.
-Restart the tablet to try again.